The Cerro Chajnantor Atacama Telescope (CCAT)

 The CCAT Project

 Submillimeter astronomy is a rapidly growing field.
 The ALMA interferometer will provide a powerful facility for detailed studies of individual projects.
 CCAT is designed to complement ALMA's capabilities.
-Its 25 m diameter and 20 arc minutes field of view will be optimized for wide field submillimeter imaging and survey, and with its high sensitivity continuum cameras, CAT will have a survey speed many times higher than any other facility.
+Its 25 m diameter and 20 arc minutes field of view will be optimized for wide field submillimeter imaging and survey, and with its high sensitivity continuum cameras, CCAT will have a survey speed many times higher than any other facility.
 CCAT will be the largest and most sensitive facility of its class.

 The site: Cerro Chajnantor, Chile